 A nature area

 Do you have an area of your garden that gets little use?
 Then why not turn it into a nature area for your kids?
 Outdoor play is a great way to teach kids about nature and the environment, so creating a nature area could be a fantastic move.
-Fence this area off from the rest of the yard and in it place a bird table, a bird feeder, a bird bath – above child height, of course – and any other items that you think will help to attract nature.
+You can fence this area off from the rest of your yard and place a bird table, bird feeder, and some bird bath fountains.
+You can also place any other decorations that can help to add a more natural feeling – just make sure that these are safe even with your kids around.
 Although a nature pond could work well, it’s not a good idea if you have small children.

 So, there you have it, everything that you need to know about creating a child-friendly garden.